e-larzabal/portfolio/README.md

 # Informations

-- Repository name :  biarritz-202007-java-poec-checkpoint2
+- Repository name : 'biarritz-202007-java-poec-checkpoint2' then 'portfolio'
 - Duration : 1 day for the checkpoint2 and open to finish

 # Languages